hdrhbbu1/www/content/articles/2017/09/if-i-left-you-behind/index.md

 I won't apologize for politicizing my health needs when I've been provided no other option.

 If I left you behind, there's a good chance you preached the ideals of [personal responsibility](https://newrepublic.com/minutes/140829/mike-pence-wants-exercise-individual-responsibility-not-poor-sick-like-good-ol-days) at expense of the underprivileged.
-You might want to take a look at those [principals yourself](https://newrepublic.com/minutes/140829/mike-pence-wants-exercise-individual-responsibility-not-poor-sick-like-good-ol-days), and take responsibility for the way you act.
+You might want to take a look at those [principals yourself](https://newrepublic.com/minutes/140829/mike-pence-wants-exercise-individual-responsibility-not-poor-sick-like-good-ol-days), and accept responsibility for the way you act.